riscv-europe/summit-website-development/summit/2025/registration.md

 ### Included in the registration fees

-The conference registration fee includes:
+The conference registration:

- - Access to all main conference sessions on Tuesday May 13 to Thursday May 15 (scientific and poster sessions, and exhibition area).
+ - The fees to attend the core Summit, from Tuesday May 13 to Thursday May 15 (plenaries, poster sessions, demo theater, and exhibition area).
  - Receipt of all main conference materials.
  - Welcome cocktail on Tuesday, May 13.